ShamilGareev/Open3D/README.md

 ## Getting Started

-To run the code in this repository, you'll need to have Open3D installed.
+To run the code, you'll need to have Open3D installed.
 You can install it using pip:

 ```bash
 pip install open3d